lbovet/yglu/README.md

 | `$_`      | Always refers to the document root.
 So that the root is accessible from functions. |
 | `$env`    | Gives access to environment variables if $YGLU_ENABLE_ENV environment variable is set. |

+## Future Features

+- Use expressions in mapping keys
+- Tag for easy merge of mappings